kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 #### UpdatePodSandboxResources

-The In-Place Update of Pod Resources ([KEP-1287][kep-1287]) Beta ([PR][kep-1287-beta-pr]) proposes to add new UpdatePodSandboxResources rpc to inform the CRI runtime about the changes in the pod resources.
+The In-Place Update of Pod Resources ([KEP-1287][kep-1287]) Beta in Kubernetes v1.32 introduced new UpdatePodSandboxResources rpc to inform the CRI runtime about the changes in the pod resources.

 The UpdatePodSandboxResourcesRequest message is extended similarly to the [PodSandboxConfig](#podsandboxconfig) message to contain information about